Best Augmented Reality Apps for Online Shopping

 With global offices and an extensive network of logistics hubs and customer service centers, Wayfair is a leading brand that sells furniture and home goods.
 We all know that many people have a difficult time when it comes to the fit between new furniture and their existing room decoration.
 Without seeing the furniture in your room, we can’t imagine how they fit the room, right?

-Thus, Wayfair has upgraded its mobile app with new augmented reality features, so customers will now be able to see, spin, move, and understand a product from every angle.
+Thus, Wayfair has transformed its mobile app to AR app, so customers will now be able to see, spin, move, and understand a product from every angle.

 How do you find the right glasses when shopping online?